Decateron/geosource/prototypes/file-upload/README.md

 # file-upload

 Prototyping image uploading in golang.
+I plan on expanding this into testing channel creation and submission

 ### Setup